Hiiirad/personal-notes/Tech Guide/Docker/README.md

   ```
   docker run --rm -it  SERVICE:TAG
   ```
 - Port Mapping / Port Publishing.
 Every docker container gets an IP assigned by default.
 Docker container IP is 172.17.1.2:3000 and Docker host IP is 192.168.1.25 so, you can map their port like below.
-You can even run multiple instances of your application and map them to different ports on the docker host or you can run your application on a single port and map them to different port.
-Remember, you cannot map to the same port on the docker host more than once.
+You can even run multiple instances of your application and map them to different ports on the Docker host or you can run your application on a single port and map them to a different port.
+Remember, you cannot map to the same port on the Docker host more than once.
   ```
   docker run -p USER_PORT:CONTAINER_PORT SERVICE
   docker run -p 80:3000 redis